Certifying entanglement dimensionality by $k$-reduction moments: Proof of thm:sample_complexity

 \subsection{Variance of \texorpdfstring{$\Tr(\rho^3)$}{empty} by classical shadow}

 The third moment $p_3$ has estimator

 Its variance is

 Now we analyze the expectation value of each summand with different indices.
-Based on how many pairs of $\hr$ sharing the same index, we can classify the summand into 4 types: \begin{enumerate} \item All indices are distinct, then the summand equals
+Based on how many pairs of $\hr$ sharing the same index, we can classify the summand into four categories. \begin{enumerate} \item All indices are distinct, then the summand equals